 If you qualify medically, you can use this time period to change from a Medicare Advantage Plan to a Medicare Supplement Plan.

-But be careful, this can be filled with many pitfalls so make sure that you work with someone who has experience in this type of change.
+But be careful, this can be filled with many pitfalls so make sure that you work with someone who has experience in this change.

-If it isn't an election period we already discussed, you'll have to qualify for a SEP to make changes.
+If it isn't an election period we already discussed, you must qualify for a SEP to make changes.
 SEP stands for “Special Election Period”.

 Some examples of situations that may qualify you for a SEP include, but aren't limited to: